Patricia works your Gmail.

 Mention @Pati with the job.
 Reading and drafting happen on their own; sending waits for your yes.

-@Pati Anything urgent from Northwind in the inbox this morning?
+@Pati Anything urgent from Orbit in the inbox this morning?

 On it.